MarcinOrlowski/laravel-api-response-builder/README.md

 #### Errors ####

 Returning error is almost as simple as returning success, however you need to provide at least error code to report back.
-To keep your source readable and clear, it strongly suggested to create separate class i.e. `app/ErrorCode.php` and put all codes you need to use in your code there:
+To keep your source readable and clear, it's strongly suggested to create separate class i.e. `app/ErrorCode.php` and put all codes you need to use in your code there:

     <?php